 Clutter is the ultimate distraction, scarcity encourages creativity, and oceans are filled with plastic.

-Over the years, I have decluttered and donated most of our toys…and we still have a lot!
-But I strongly believe that few toys are far better than multiple mediocre toys.
+Over the years, I have decluttered and donated most toys…and we still have a lot!
+But I strongly believe few toys are better than multiple mediocre ones.

 When loved ones insist on gifts

-However, the reality is that friends and family still insist that they need to gift something.
+I have been trying to institute a “no gift” rule in our home for years.
+However, most friends and family still insist they need to gift something.

-We now get fewer easily-broken plastic toys that would end up in the trash anyway!
+We now get fewer breakable plastic toys that would end up in the trash – whew!

 What makes the ideal toy for kids?